 See related The Ultimate Guide to Job Search and Four Simple Strategies to Land an Unadvertised Job

 Being laid off or fired can be devastating.
-I know because I’ve been there.
+I know because several years ago I also lost my job.
 You probably feel like the rug has been pulled from underneath you.
 It can be tempting to hit the ground running with your job search.
 But if your budget allows, take a few days or weeks to do some self-care and self-reflection.

 Even if you have to start looking for a new job right away, remember to treat yourself well.
-Do something nice for yourself every.single.day.
-This is so important I’m going to repeat it: do something nice for yourself every single day.
-Even small things like a walk or a latte can make a huge difference.
+Do something nice for yourself every single day.
+This is so important that I’m going to repeat it: do something nice for yourself every single day.
+Even small things like a walk or stretching can make a huge difference.
 Setting daily and weekly goals can also help with prioritization and lessen the overwhelm in your job search.

 If you want to make a career change but you’re not sure where to start or how to go about the process, check out The Ultimate Guide to Job Search.
 This is a simple, step by step guide to searching for and landing your next job.